-The project site is currently designated as Light Industrial (I-L), with a small portion of the northeast corner of the site as Floodways (OS/FW), in the City of

-Desert Hot Springs General Plan.
-The proposed industrial use, with the northeastern portion of the site being left as open space, would be consistent with the current General Plan land use designation.
+The City has currently designated the site as "Industrial/Employment" on the preferred Land use map in the General Plan.
+In addition, the General Plan existing land use map designates the project site as Light Industrial (I-L).
+The proposed marijuana cultivation facility is a light industrial use, and would be consistent with the current General Plan land use designation.
 Therefore, the Proposed Project would not result in an inconsistency with the current land use designation in the City's General Plan.

-Therefore, the Proposed Project is not anticipated to exceed the AQMP assumptions for the project site and is found to be consistent with the AQMP for the second criterion.
+anticipated to exceed the AQMP assumptions for the project site and is found to be consistent with the AQMP for the second criterion.